18alantom/sc_challenges/README.md

 - All the models used were pretrained on [ImageNet](http://www.image-net.org/) a dataset of ~14M images having 1000 classes.
 - All models except *Inception Resnet V2* were obtained using the [`torchvision.models`](https://pytorch.org/docs/stable/torchvision/models.html) module.
 - The *Inception Resnet V2* obtained from [Cadene/pretrained-models.pytorch](https://github.com/Cadene/pretrained-models.pytorch), a nice collection of many pretrained models.
-- The trained weights for the *Resenet50* model are stored in this repo.
 - Pytorch was used for this.
 - [COLAB](https://colab.research.google.com/drive/1gMV8g7w3D86ELjb2s0Wfggkl2NwmUH2x)